libsdl-org/SDL/docs/README.md

 emulators, and popular games including Valve's award winning catalog and many Humble Bundle games.

-SDL officially supports Windows, Mac OS X, Linux, iOS, and Android.
+SDL officially supports Windows, macOS, Linux, iOS, and Android.
 Support for other platforms may be found in the source code.

 SDL is written in C, works natively with C++, and there are bindings